-NOTE 2 The sound power and emission sound pressure levels obtained are not to be considered as installation noise immission levels; however they can be used for installation planning (see ECMA TR/27[4]).
+NOTE 2 The sound power and emission sound pressure levels obtained are not to be considered as installation noise immission levels; however they can be used for installation planning (see ECMA TR/27^[4]).

-If sound power levels obtained are determined for a number of functional units of the same production series, they can be used to determine a statistical value for that production series (see ECMA-109).
+If sound power levels obtained are determined for a number of functional units of the same production series or "batch," they can be used to determine the mean sound power level to declare and the statistical upper limit to be used for verification (see ECMA-109).